bates64/vine/docs/tenary.md

 This means that [there is only one possible representation for zero](https://en.wikipedia.org/wiki/Signed_zero) and there is no need to separate processor instructions for 'signed' or 'unsigned' integers.

-A *trit* is a single ternary digit and a *tryte* is a sequence of exactly nine trits.
+A _trit_ is a single ternary digit and a _tryte_ is a sequence of exactly nine trits.
 This means that a single tryte may store values in the range **++++++++** (19682) to **---------** (-19682), which is 39365 unique values.
+A `tribble` is three trits - a third of a tryte.